Twall0/LeetCode-Solutions/README.md

-# 🛠️ Tim Wallace — Mechanical Engineer With a Passion for Programming!
+# 🛠️ Mechanical Engineer With a Passion for Programming!

 Hi, I'm **Tim Wallace**, a mechanical engineer with a deep passion for **robotics** and **learning to code**.